COVID-19 information for patients

 Currently, the main role of COVID-19 serology is in the retrospective diagnosis of disease.
 Testing is not advised until at least 14 days after a suspected illness.
 This test does NOT diagnose acute infection in the patient.
 COVID-19 serology assesses if the person has an immune response to the virus, which takes at least two weeks to develop.
 It may be useful when symptomatic individuals with suspected COVID-19 have not been tested by PCR for SARS-CoV-2 at the time of their illness, or when their result was negative or inconclusive.
 It can also identify those whose previous infection was asymptomatic.

 While most infected individuals will have detectable antibody by the third week after symptom onset, the duration of the antibody response remains uncertain and whether it results in protective immunity, has not been established.
-It is important that all patients who have had infection with SARS-CoV-2, whether diagnosed by PCR or serology, should still have a COVID-19 vaccine should one become available in the future.
+It is important that all patients who have had infection with SARS-CoV-2, whether diagnosed by PCR or serology, should still have a COVID-19 vaccine once eligible.

 Our initial test is with the Roche Anti-SARS-CoV-2 Total antibody test, which detects both IgG and IgM.
 If testing for COVID-19 by IgM is required for immigration purposes, along with PCR, this will be covered by this assay.
 All samples which are reactive by this assay are reflexed to a second assay, the Diasorin Liaison IgG Anti-SARS-CoV-2 IgG test.
 These tests have been accredited by NATA for use in our laboratory.